Detarium microcarpum: Stress tolerance

 Detarium microcarpum is heat and drought tolerant and capable of thriving on infertile sites.
 The species is often found in relatively poor soils; farmers can distinguish if land is unproductive if the tree is abundant in that area.
-The tree bark’s colour may also indicate the fertility of the land, with red indicating fertile soil and black indicating poor soil fertility.
+The tree bark's colour may also indicate the fertility of the land, with red indicating fertile soil and black indicating poor soil fertility.
 This tree shows some pest resistant properties.
 A methanol extract of the leaves exhibited strong deterrent activity against termites, specifically Reticulitermes speratus.

 Genetic stocks

-Germplasm collections for D. microcarpum are held at the Institut d’Economie Rurale (IER) in Mali and at the Centre National des Semences Forestieres (CNSF) in Burkina Faso.
+Germplasm collections for D. microcarpum are held at the Institut d'Economie Rurale (IER) in Mali and at the Centre National des Semences Forestieres (CNSF) in Burkina Faso.
 Trees differ biochemically, in fruit length and width, protein content, with higher dry-matter per unit volume and sugar content in larger fruits than in smaller ones.
-Differences between tree populations are expressed morphologically based on leaf length, width and area, endocarp shape, seed shape, pulp thickness and number of leaves.
-The number of leaves has been observed to be inversely proportional to its pulp thickness.
+Differences between tree populations are expressed morphologically based on fruit characteristics (endocarp shape, seed shape, pulp thickness) and on leaf characteristics of the seedlings grown from these fruits (number of leaves, and leaf length, width and area).
+The number of leaves at the seedling stage has been observed to be inversely proportional to pulp thickness of the pulp of the fruit the seedling is grown from.